jreveliobeya/iObeya-Logs-Analyzer/README.md

 -   **Rich Statistics**: An integrated dialog displays a breakdown of log levels and a Pareto chart of the most frequent message types, helping to identify the most common issues at a glance.
 -   **Filter Management**: Save a complex set of message type filters to a file and re-apply it later, perfect for investigating recurring problems.
 -   **Data Export**: Export the currently filtered log data to a CSV file for reporting or further analysis.
+-   **Welcome Screen**: A helpful startup dialog provides quick access to recent files and actions to load new logs, streamlining the initial workflow.
+-   **Application Icon**: Features a custom application icon for better desktop integration.

 ## Gallery